ibm-cloud-docs/activity-tracker/event.md

 ## saveServiceCopy (boolean)
 {: #saveServiceCopy}

-This field determines whether the IBM service that generates the event gets a copy of the event or not.
+This field determines whether the IBM service that generates the event saves a copy of the event for {{site.data.keyword.cloud_notm}} auditing.
 {: note}

-When it is set to `true`, the service gets a copy.
+When it is set to `true`, the service that generates the event saves a copy.

 ## severity (string)